 Vtape Award for Best Student Video

-This longstanding award is presented by Vtape, Toronto's video art distributor and includes a $300 cash prize generously donated by Vtape and $250 worth of transfer servies from Frame Discreet.
+This longstanding award is presented by Vtape, Toronto's video art distributor and includes a $500 cash prize generously donated by Vtape and $250 worth of transfer servies from Frame Discreet.
 The recipient is determined by an audience vote.

 Tom Berner Award

 This award, sponsored by LIFT, (The Liaison of Independent Filmmakers of Toronto) commemorates the late Tom Berner, who for many years supported and nurtured Canadian filmmakers.
-The award is presented annually to an individual who has provided extraordinary support to the cause of independent filmmaking in Toronto: The 2012 Tom Berner Award goes to Milada Kovacova.
+The award is presented annually to an individual who has provided extraordinary support to the cause of independent filmmaking in Toronto: The 2013 Tom Berner Award goes to Deirdre Logue.